datamade/how-to/rmarkdown/research/comparisons-with-existing-tools.md

 That is really the only advantage.

-Like rMarkdown requires an additional runtime beyond standard Python. rMarkdown requires R and Pweave requires [IPython](https://ipython.org/).
+Like rMarkdown, Pweave requires an additional runtime beyond standard Python. rMarkdown requires R and Pweave requires [IPython](https://ipython.org/).

 Pweave is not actively maintained, and has not been updated